mwalk-dev/imperva-assessment/README.md

 - All data is in JSON format
 - Any request that is malformed will receive a 400 response
 - A lookup request that is properly formed but does not match a known identifier will receive a 404 response
-- Add requests will receive the added entity in JSON format
+- Add requests will receive the added entity in the response

 ### Bot Endpoints
 - GET `/bots/id/{id}` - lookup a bot by ID